-2. Phenomena and sensors for temperature measurement

 2.1.
+Phenomena and sensors for temperature measurement

+2.1.1.
 Thermoresistances

-2.1.1.
+2.1.1.1..
 Metallic probes

 They are commonly called Resistance Temperature Detectors (RTD).
-The thermosensitive parameter in these sensors is the electrical resistance varying with the empirical law such as:
+The thermosensitive parameter in these sensors is the electrical resistance.
+This one changes according to empirical law such as:

-$$R = R_0 \left[1 + \alpha (T - T_0) + \beta (T - T_0)^2 \right]$$ (2.1)
+$$R = R_0 [1 + a (T - T_0) + B (T - T_0)^2].$$

-Their respective sensitivities, α , are about 10^{-3} K-1 that is rather weak, but their accuracy is rather large and higher than that of the thermocouples (Table 2.1.).
+Their respective sensitivities, a, are about 10^{-3} K-1 that is rather weak, but their accuracy is rather large and higher than that of the thermocouples (table 2.1.).
 In the specified temperature range, their stability is good.
 The resistor probes have an almost linear answer.
 A resistance measurement device or a power supply with a low voltage voltmeter has to be used inducing a current about a few mA through the thermoresistive probes.
-One has to take care about self-heating or Joule effect in order to limit temperature bias.
-For practical applications, the thermoresistive probes are composed of a metallic layer deposited on a flat electrical insulating substrate (epoxy resin, ceramic, mica...) or cylindrical (glass, pyrex....).
+One has to take care about self heating or Joule effect in order to limit temperature bias.
+For practical applications, the thermoresistive probes are composed of a metallic layer deposited on a flat electrical insulating substrate (epoxy resin, ceramic, mica...) or cylindrical (glass, pyrex...).
 The size and the shape of these thermoresistive probes make them useful for average temperature measurement.
 In addition, their time constant is much larger than that of thermocouples due to their insulating substrate.
-Therefore, they will be used preferentially for temperature measurement in stationary mode.
+Therefore they will be used preferentially for temperature measurement in stationary mode.